 Much of the growth in broadband is coming from the urban parts of India.
 Between July and September 2015, total broadband connections in urban India grew by 10% and by 8.7% in rural areas.

-Even as broadband expands its reach in the country, the number of narrowband connections are nearly twice the number of broadband connections.
+Even as broadband expands its reach in the country, the number of narrowband connections are near twice the number of broadband connections.
 India defines narrowband as internet connections with download speeds less than 512 kbps while the connections with download speeds faster than 512 kbps are classified as broadband.

-Delhi had the highest number broadband connections in urban areas with 10.09 million followed by Tamil Nadu with 9.15 million connections and Maharashtra (excluding Mumbai) with 7.94 million connections.
+Delhi had the highest number of broadband connections in urban areas with 10.09 million followed by Tamil Nadu with 9.15 million connections and Maharashtra (excluding Mumbai) with 7.94 million connections.

 Overall, Tamil Nadu has the highest number of broadband connections in the country with 12.02 million connections.
 Maharastra is at the second spot with 11.36 million connections followed by Delhi with 10.60 million connections.

-Broadband connections in hilly states such as Jammu and Kashmir, Himachal Pradesh and the North East are still very low with a total of just 4.58 million connections.
+Broadband connections in hilly states such as Jammu and Kashmir, Himachal Pradesh, and the North East are still very low with a total of just 4.58 million connections.

 Maharashtra added the highest number of broadband connections in rural as well as urban areas with 0.64 million connections and 0.75 million connections between July and September 2015.
 In urban areas, Maharashtra also topped the list adding during the same time period.